?! (album)

-?! (pronounced Punto interrogativo punto esclamativo, "Interrogation point exclamation point") is the first studio album by Italian rapper Caparezza, after two releases published under the former stage name Mikimix.
+?! (pronounced Punto interrogativo punto esclamativo, "Question mark exclamation mark") is the debut studio album by Italian rapper Caparezza, after two releases published under the former stage name Mikimix.

 Description

-It is the rapper's first official publication since the interruption of his musical activity as Mikimix.
+?! is Caparezza's first official publication since the interruption of his musical activity as Mikimix.
 The music album has fourteen tracks, many of which are remakes of songs originally published in Caparezza's two demos, Ricomincio da Capa and Zappa.

 There are some samples on the disc.
 Intro contains an item of Guida nel suono a tre dimensioni del Sei Fasi Superstereo, Tutto ciò che c'è contains a piece of the song La filastrocca by Raoul Casadei, and La fitta sassaiola dell'ingiuria contains part of the song Confessioni di un malandrino by Angelo Branduardi.